vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.7/overview.md

 }
 ```

-And then add entry in `.env` file or use any other method for passing environmental variables that suits your needs.
+Then add an entry in the `.env` file or use any other method for passing environmental variables that suits your needs.

 Example:
 ```